-Since the formation of the Organization of African Unity in 1963 through to the transition to the African Union in 2002, the continental organization has adopted several protocols and treaties geared towards the promotion of regional integration, economic growth, and political development.
+Since the formation of the OAU in 1963 through to the transition to the AU in 2002, the continental organization has adopted several protocols and treaties geared towards the promotion of regional integration, economic growth, and political development.
 In this regard, more than 40 treaties and protocols have been adopted.
 However, less than fifty percent of these have been ratified or implemented.
 Appendix 1 shows the categories of treaties and protocols that have been adopted and the various stages in signature and ratification by member states.
 Concerning regional integration and trade development, while state parties have signed and ratified most of the treaties, implementation remains a major problem.
-The challenge with implementation also applies to other important protocols such as the establishment of the African Monetary Fund, the Africa Mineral Development Center, and the most recent African Continental Free Trade Area.
+The challenge with implementation also applies to other important protocols such as the establishment of the African Monetary Fund, the Africa Mineral Development Center, and the most recent African Continental Free Trade Area (AfCFTA).
 Although the latter has the highest level of signature of member states at 90%, and 69% ratification, implementation remains a critical issue.
 There are seven protocols to the AfCFTA, which form an integral part of the treaty, once adopted.
 They are negotiated in three phases.

-The lack of implementation of treaties and protocols is not limited to the African Union.
-Regional Economic Communities on the continent also have the challenge of non-implementation of treaties and protocols.
-The African Union recognizes eight regional economic communities (RECs).
+The lack of implementation of treaties and protocols is not limited to the AU.
+RECs on the continent also have the challenge of non-implementation of treaties and protocols.
+The AU recognizes eight RECs.
 Each of these RECs has formulated various protocols on issues of migration, regional integration, governance, and democracy.
-The study shows there are differences among RECs in the level of implementation of various protocols.
-As indicated in annex 1, this study highlights some of the protocols that have been adopted and are being implemented by three RECs namely, the Economic Community of West African States (ECOWAS), East Africa Community (EAC), and the Common Market for Eastern and Southern Africa (COMESA).
+Our mapping and exploratory exercise show there are differences among RECs in the level of implementation of various protocols.
+As indicated in Annex 1, this study highlights some of the protocols that have been adopted and are being implemented by three RECs namely, the Economic Community of West

+African States (ECOWAS), East Africa Community (EAC), and the Common Market for Eastern and Southern Africa (COMESA).
 Apart from the costs involved in negotiating and adopting these protocols, the lack of implementation led to the loss in the socioeconomic and political benefits that motivated the adoption of the various treaties and protocols.
-The lack of implementation of treaties and protocols at continental and regional levels underscores the need for the Africa Policy Implementation Effect Lab
+The lack of implementation of treaties and protocols at continental and regional levels underscores the need for the APIEL.

-Political Economy factors responsible for non-implementation
+Political Economy Factors Responsible for Non-Implementation

-The lack of implementation of the protocols and treaties at continental and regional levels has been affected by various political and economic factors.
-Lack of political will limited institutional capacity, weak bureaucratic capacity, multiple commitments, and insufficient data constitute critical impediments to the implementation of protocols and treaties adopted by member states of the African Union and regional economic communities.
-Despite the existence of continental and regional agreements, consideration for national interests continues to define the extent to which member states of the African Union are committed to the implementation of treaties and protocols.
+Various political and economic factors have affected the lack of implementation of the protocols and treaties at continental and regional levels.
+Lack of political will, limited institutional capacity, weak bureaucratic capacity, multiple commitments, and insufficient data constitute critical impediments to the implementation of protocols and treaties adopted by member states of the AU and RECs.
+Despite the existence of continental and regional agreements, consideration for national interests continues to define the extent to which member states of the AU are committed to the implementation of treaties and protocols.